Paint Pump Guide

 We can supply a HDPE & PTFE Diaphragm Pumps as a Paint Pump but we also supply a PTFE coated Metal Diaphragm Pump that has been developed with the printing industry in mind.
 This pump is coated with PTFE for applications where Aluminium is not chemically resistant enough and is also a low-cost alternative to the HDPE/PTFE Diaphragm Pump.
 However, for Paint Pumps handling highly aggressive chemicals, we would still recommend our solid block HDPE/PTFE Diaphragm Pump.

-The ALH Peristaltic Pump is a high-pressure pump that is an excellent choice for a Paint Pump due to the following 3 benefits:
+The PT Peristaltic Pump is a high-pressure pump that is an excellent choice for a Paint Pump due to the following 3 benefits:

 - Peristaltic Pumps can dry run without causing unnecessary wear, this means they are a great option when emptying tanks of ink or paint, for example.